 - See other support options listed below.

-If this is a serious or criminal offence, you can consider formal reporting options which are outlined above.
+If this is a serious or criminal offence, you can consider formal submission options which are outlined above.

 If someone you know is experiencing bullying

 If you know someone who has experienced or is experiencing bullying, you can help in the following ways:

 - Listen.
 Taking the time to listen and talk about what has happened can help.

 - Signpost options.
 Ask them if they’re okay to talk through some possible options for support or how they might make a submission for what has happened.
 Do not take on the role of a counsellor or therapist.